tobyhodges/fair-research-software/index.md

 - Build on top of your existing knowledge of Python, Git and command line tools and enhance your research software development workflow with some good practices around structuring, sharing and reusing code to make it more FAIR

+## What we do not teach

-This course assumes the prior knowledge of and **does not** focus on teaching:
+This course assumes the prior knowledge of and does not focus on teaching:

 - Python syntax or skills (even though Python is used in code examples)
 - the basic Git workflow